TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-Inside the script we founded an interesting AD username and a password:
+Inside the scriptm, we find an interesting Active Directory username and a password:

-User: `A.Briggs`
+`User`: A.Briggs

-Password: `P4ssw0rd1#123`
+`Password`: P4ssw0rd1#123

 <br />